 View updates of current projects and links to work posted elsewhere.
 Also links to friends and their work.

 An opportunity arose to attend another group, (tanka) so I jumped at the chance; however, sometimes fragile artistic egos tend to clash.
-That's the downside of working with others; although, the many facets of tanka writing were too hard to resist.
+That's the downside of working with others; although, the many facets of tanka writing are hard to resist.

 Last year I compiled an anthology of some of my works.
-It is called IN THE SHADOW OF GIANTS, a collection of very short stories, ballads, prose poetry, tanka, and plays.
-The short s/stories were written while a member of Southscape Writers and the plays are some of mine that have been performed at The Potato Shed in Drysdale. (near Geelong) It is available from BookPod in Melbourne or the e-version from Amazon and apple-iTunes, plus others.
+It's called IN THE SHADOW OF GIANTS, a collection of very short stories, ballads, prose poetry, tanka, and plays.
+The short s/stories were written while a member of Southscape Writers and the plays are some of mine that have been performed at The Potato Shed in Drysdale. (near Geelong) It's available from BookPod in Melbourne or the e-version from Amazon and apple-iTunes, plus others.
 And I see it can be ordered from The Book Depository (Amazon) as well.

 I've also had some children's stories illustrated by Bronte Stead, a very talented Geelong artist, for a picture book called, ZELDA'S CURSE, also printed and available through BookPod in Melbourne.
 An interesting facet is that I used some of my tanka as fillers, and did the same for IN THE SHADOW OF GIANTS.

 Being a writer there is no shortage of material for scripts and they can be as short or long as you want.
-In fact the art would be in cutting some to fit the feature length required.
 I have a few in progress and some earmarked for competition.
 That is the downside of scriptwriting.
 The market here is so small, and even harder to crack.
 The only good thing about it is that I get to revisit the best of my works at the end of the day, and adapt them.
 Meanwhile, the catalogue is growing.